Apply for data

 Each request is checked by both a privacy committee and a scientific committee.
 In case your request for data concerns a research question for which a prior application has already been approved, IKNL cannot provide you with the data.
 The procedure from first contact until the delivery of the requested data takes about 6 weeks.

 Healthcare providers (and allied professionals), (clinical) researchers and policy makers may apply for customised data sets from the Netherlands Cancer Registry (NCR).
 Patients, students and other interested parties may consult the publicly accessible data available on www.kanker.nl (only in Dutch).

 The following nine steps outline the procedure according to which data applications are processed:

-- An applicant fills out the contact form on the right section of this page.
+- An applicant fills out the data application form.

 - A consultant from the NCR Analysis department will contact the applicant within 5 working days.

 - An application form will be completed in consultation with you, and your application is assigned a reference number.

 - The NCR Analysis consultant sends the applicant the completed application formby e-mail.